Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ sensible-browser http://localhost:8025
 ```

 Note that this SMTP mockup server does not run with SSL or TLS, which is not recommended for a production server.
-Make sure to follow the recommendation of the official documentation for the SMTP server.
+Make sure to follow the recommendation of the official documentation for your particular SMTP server.
 In order to enable explicit or implicit TLS, please use the following parsec environment variables.
 ```shell
 # Wether explicit TLS (typically port 587) should be used for connecting to the SMTP server
 $ export PARSEC_EMAIL_USE_SSL=false  # or `true`